Federal Pell Grant

 The Federal Pell Grant is money that a student does not need to repay, unless subject to Return of Title IV.
 The student must meet the minimum eligibility requirements.

 The enrollment status of the student, i.e. full time, three-quarter time, half time or less than half time and the student's EFC will have a proportional effect on the amount of money a student will receive.

 The Federal SEOG is also a program that does not need to be repaid.
 The student must meet the minimum eligibility requirements, be enrolled in at least 6 units, and funds are awarded on a funds available basis.
 This program is designed for students showing exceptional need and Pell Grant eligibility.

-For more information on Federal Grants see the FAFSA website.
+For more information on Federal Grants see the Federal Student Aid Website.

 The State of California sponsors several grant programs for undergraduate students.
 These include the Cal Grants.
 To qualify for any of the state funded grants, a student must be a California resident, enrolled at least half-time (6 units or more) be a U.S. citizen or permanent resident, obtain a social security number and be attending (or plan to attend) an eligible institution in California.

 A student may receive only one Cal Grant, either Cal Grant A, B or C. Once you are awarded a grant, you may check your status on-line.
 The three grants are targeted to assist three distinct groups of applicants and are mutually exclusive.
 Cal Grant A provides tuition assistance for a student attending a four-year institution, Cal Grant B is subsistence assistance for entering community college students and Cal Grant C is awarded to community college students majoring in certificate programs.
 The enrollment status of the student i.e . full time, three-quarter time or half-time will proportionately affect the amount of money received by eligible students.